hydephp/hyde/README.md

 # HydePHP - Static Blog Builder using Laravel Zero

 ## ⚠ Alpha Software Warning ⚠
-### This is a very new repo that has been made public to run furter tests before the initial release.
+### This is a very new repo that has been made public to run further tests before the initial release.
 Please wait until v1.0 for production use.
 ---

 > This repo both contains the source code and serves as a template to get started quickly.

 HydePHP is a Static Site Builder focused on making Blog posts easy and fun.
-Under the hood it is powered by Laravel Zero which is a stripped down version of the robust Laravel Framework.
+Under the hood, it is powered by Laravel Zero which is a stripped-down version of the robust Laravel Framework.
 Using Blade templates the site is intelligently compiled into static HTML.
 Content is created using Markdown, which supports YAML Front Matter.

 Hyde is inspired by JekyllRB and is created for Developers who are comfortable writing posts in Markdown.
 It requires virtually no configuration out of the box as it favours convention over configuration.
 Though you can easily modify settings in the config/hyde.php to personalize your site.
-You can also directly modify the Blade views to make it truly yours.
+You can also directly modify the Blade views to make them truly yours.

-The frontend uses a lightweight minimalist layout build with TailwindCSS which you can extend with the Blade components.
+The frontend uses a lightweight minimalist layout built with TailwindCSS which you can extend with the Blade components.

 Hyde is designed to be stupidly simple to get started with, while also remaining easily hackable and extendable.

 ## Installation
-The reccomended method of installation is using Composer.
+The recommended method of installation is using Composer.
 However, if you want to run the latest development version you can clone the Git repo.

-### Using Composer (reccomended)
+### Using Composer (recommended)
 ```bash
 composer create-project hyde/hyde
 ```